hungys/NCTU_OS_2015_HW1/SPEC.md

 # Part A: Get Started

 In this part, you will learn the basic usage of Unix API for multi-process programming, including `fork()`, `pipe()`, and more.
+To get started on Unix multi-process programming, we recommend you first go through the tutorial, then compile and execute the example program to know how they work.

-**[Important]** If you have been familiar with these topics, just skipping this part and go for attacking Part B directly!
+**[Advice]** If you have been familiar with these topics, just skipping this part and go for attacking Part B directly!

 ## Get the example code